Barranquilla: Heraldry and symbols

-In 1811, the patriots who won the Independence of the Cartagenas adopted the current flag.
+In 1811, the patriots who obtained the independence of the Cartagenas adopted the current flag.
 It consists of three rectangles, red being the outermost, then yellow, and green in the center.
 Red symbolizes the blood of patriots; yellow, the sun of freedom and hope; and green, a proud home.
-In the centre, there is an eight-pointed silver star which symbolizes the eight provinces of the confederacy.
-The flag was carried by Simon Bolívar during the campaign of Lower Magdalena in 1812.
+In the centre, there is an eight-pointed silver star, which symbolizes the eight provinces of the confederacy.
+The flag was carried by Simon Bolívar during the campaign of Lower Magdalena in 1811.
 In 1814, the Congress of Tunja adopted it as the emblem of the United Provinces of New Granada.
 In 1910, the Council approved the flag for Barranquilla.